Welcome to Part 3 of this week’s series: Are We Ready For Marriage? 7 Questions to ask yourself.

 Communication is so important in a relationship.
 It’s the way we express our needs and wants to our partner.
 But sometimes, the message doesn’t get delivered because

 a) It doesn’t get communicated

 b) The way it gets communicated isn’t right

 I could write a whole series on communication just by itself.
 But in today’s article I just want to focus on a few communication patterns that I see a lot (and that I’ve gotten stuck in myself!)

-You don’t address the issue when it happens then blow up later over a minor issue and bring up EEEEEVERYTHING you don’t like in one conversation (flooding).
+You don’t address the issue when it happens then blow up later over a minor issue (flooding).

 You may think you’re being patient by letting it go (and maybe you are!).
 But you can be patient and STILL have a calm conversation about it.
 The reality is, if it’s bothering you, it won’t get better with time.
 You have to just address it and resolve it.